lynnlangit/TeamTeri/4_Genomics_Platforms/0_Nextflow/README.md

-# Nextflow (NF)
+# Nextflow (NF) & Seqera Cloud

 <img src="https://github.com/lynnlangit/TeamTeri/blob/master/Images/nf-fundamentals.png" width=1000>

 The Nextflow platform architecture is shown in the slide above.
+[Seqera](https://seqera.io/) is a commercial company comprised of the core Nextflow committer team.

 ## About the Nextflow platform
 NF is built by Seqera Labs.
 NF pipelines can run on AWS, Azure, GCP and other environments